-Participation within Flexibility Services markets is voluntary and prospective Flexibility Service Providers can opt to participate by entering one of our regular open tenders.
-To ensure that we can maintain continuity of supplies and deliver maximum efficiency for customers, there are commercial consequences associated with Flexibility Service Providers who underdeliver upon their contracted obligations.
+Participation within flexible services markets are voluntary and prospective flexible service providers can opt to participate by entering one of our regular open tenders.
+To ensure that we can maintain continuity of supplies and deliver maximum efficiency for customers, there are commercial consequences associated with flexible service providers who underdeliver upon their contracted obligations.

-Flexibility services are often a cheaper and faster way of balancing supply and demand on the network as they allow us to utilise our existing assets to make the most out of the capacity we already have, and the money we save on reinforcement is passed back to the customer through cheaper energy bills or invested in the network to further improve performance.
+Flexible services are often a cheaper and faster way of balancing supply and demand on the network as they allow us to utilise our existing assets to make the most out of the capacity we already have, and the money we save on reinforcement is passed back to the customer through cheaper energy bills or invested in the network to further improve performance.
 By not having to install these large assets we can also help to reduce our carbon impact and support community groups and local businesses that are utilising LCTs to get involved within their local energy markets.